Spratm-Asleaf/DRSE-PhD-Thesis/Readme.md

 ***Inventory***

-The file "Slides - For Quick Digest.pdf" highlights main points in the thesis.
+The file "_Slides - For Quick Digest.pdf_" highlights main points in the thesis.
 One may read it for a quick digest.

+The file "_Slides - Oral Defense.pdf_" is a **simlified version** of "_Slides - For Quick Digest.pdf_", which is used for my Ph.D. oral defense.

 The file "[Wang Shixiong] PhD_Thesis.pdf" is the finalized version of the thesis.
-(To be uploaded soon after the thesis is online.)
+(Available online from **1 August 2022** onwards.)

 ***Codes***